-Instead of boring lectures and documentaries about Memorial Day, why not instead highlight the significance of this special day using a few good read alouds books about Memorial Day along with these interesting Memorial Day writing prompts?
+Instead of boring lectures and documentaries about Memorial Day, why not instead highlight the significance of this special day using a few good read-aloud books about Memorial Day along with interesting Memorial Day writing prompts?

-Not only do these Memorial Day writing prompts engage, they sharpen writing skills, expand knowledge, spark creativity, and motivate students to reflect upon events in history.
+Not only do these Memorial Day writing prompts engage, but they also sharpen writing skills, expand knowledge, spark creativity, and motivate students to reflect upon events in history.

 Even your reluctant writers will move their pens to these prompts!

-So when planning your Memorial Day activities, include a few of these high-interest Memorial Day writing prompts.
+So when planning your Memorial Day activities, include a few of these high-interest writing prompts.